 Our investors recognise the importance of environmental, social and governance (ESG) factors in assessing risks and value as part of their investment considerations.
 They are very much focussed on the State’s ESG credentials and commitment to the Paris agreement objective to achieve net zero greenhouse gas emissions by 2050.

-At WATC, we are currently working with our clients and investors to implement a sustainability bond framework to finance client initiatives that meet internationally recognised ESG standards.
-The framework will complement the Western Australian Government’s ongoing efforts to improve ESG outcomes for the State and progress global objectives and the United Nations’ Sustainable Development Goals.
+At WATC, we have released a Sustainability Bond Framework to finance client initiatives that meet internationally recognised ESG standards.
+The framework complements the Western Australian Government’s ongoing efforts to improve ESG outcomes for the State and progress global objectives and the United Nations’ Sustainable Development Goals.

 Good Governance